MicrosoftDocs/SupportArticles-docs/Office/Client/excel/laa-capability-change.md

 Can I add more RAM to my computer to force LAA to exceed the standard limit (2 GB for 32-bit OS, 4 GB for 64-bit OS)?

-Adding more RAM does not affect the maximum addressable memory for LAA programs.
+Adding more RAM doesn't affect the maximum addressable memory for LAA programs.
 If your programs require more memory than the LAA maximums, you may want to move to a 64-bit system and a 64-bit version of Excel.

 Will add-ins be affected by LAA?

 Any code program can be affected by this change in subtle ways.
-Therefore, you will want to test add-ins to make sure that they work correctly.
+Therefore, you'll want to test add-ins to make sure that they work correctly.
 There should be no hard break of compatibility for any functionality.
 Therefore, correctly written add-ins should gain as much benefit from the change as does the host application itself.
 However, if the add-in was never tested in LAA, any existing code bugs may now be exposed to the user for the first time.

 Will this change fix out-of-memory-resource errors in workbooks?

 Many factors can cause out-of-memory errors in workbooks.
-LAA can help reduce memory pressure but does not solve every memory problem.
+LAA can help reduce memory pressure but doesn't solve every memory problem.
 Sometimes, one of the following actions may be required:

 - Review the workbook to determine whether the file requires changes.
 For information about how to do this, see [How to clean up an Excel workbook so that it uses less memory.](https://support.microsoft.com/help/3070372)
 - Users may have to move to a 64-bit version of the system and a 64-bit version of Excel.
 For more information, see [64-bit editions of Office 2013](https://technet.microsoft.com/library/ee681792.aspx).